Vaccine Equity & Access in Crisis

 After more than 5 years of conflict, 80% of Yemen’s population is in need of humanitarian aid and less than half of all health facilities are fully functioning.
 The hunger crisis in Yemen is now at the point of famine, as 16 million face food insecurity, including five million who are acutely food insecure.

-Yemen is set to receive an initial vaccine supply of 2.3 million doses in March through COVAX.
-Saudi Arabia, a party to the conflict in Yemen, has also discussed supplying the Yemeni government with vaccines.
+On March 31, Yemen received its first batch of 360,000 vaccine doses through the COVAX program.
 Storing, transporting, and distributing vaccines across the country will be challenging due to the ongoing conflict, damaged infrastructure, and difficulty accessing communities, particularly those in northern Yemen.

 Dr. Mohammed Abass